prai14/ngrx-reactive-App/README.md

 # To Run the Backend Server

-We can start the chat backend server with the following command:
+We can start the backend server with the following command:

     npm run api-server